aspectran/aspectran.github.io/_pages/en/docs/guides/practical-guide-to-pbe-token-based-authentication.md

 - **Configuration**: The encryption algorithm, password, and salt are set via JVM system properties.
 This configuration is loaded only once at application startup.
     - `aspectran.encryption.password`: The password to be used for encryption.
     - `aspectran.encryption.algorithm`: The encryption algorithm (default: `PBEWITHHMACSHA256ANDAES_128`).
     - `aspectran.encryption.salt`: (Optional) A fixed salt to be used for encryption.
+(Note: AES-based algorithms require a salt of at least 16 characters, while legacy algorithms require at least 8 characters.)
 - **Features**: When using modern AES-based algorithms, it automatically manages the necessary initialization vector (IV) for enhanced security.
 Using a fixed salt allows for deterministic encryption results with legacy algorithms.
 (Note: For AES algorithms, the output remains non-deterministic even with a fixed salt due to the random IV.)

 #### 2.2. `PBTokenIssuer`